ale627/ale627.github.io/trading.md

 pagename: Trading
 ---

-If asked about trading, I usually can't give a good answer because I'm not sure where to start.
-Knowledge can be really amorphous in your head.
+Trading can be really amorphous in your head.
 What are the main topics and how are they related?
-So I've written it out.
-Over the course of several weeks I expanded and rearranged several sections.
-This reference now has a dedicated page and receives routine edits.
-Check back as it evolves.
+So I decided to put together a reference, both for myself and for you.
+This dedicated page receives routine edits.
+Check back!

 * TOC
 {:toc}